vk6flab/ssbdaemon/README.md

 The file "A.aiff" needs to contain the audio for the phonetic word "Alpha", "B.aiff" needs to contain "Bravo", etc.

+The script checks for a filename match in the following order:
+* "VK6FLAB.aiff"
+* "V.aiff"
+* "v.aiff"
+* "K.aiff"
+* "k.aiff"
+* ...

 The following characters are translated:
 * `.` = decimal
 * `/` = stroke